Rakshanda77/Fused/README.md

 //Main function looks like this.

+@Override
     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);
 fusedLocationProviderClient = LocationServices.getFusedLocationProviderClient(this);
 GetlastLocation();
 }

 So Basically we will make changes in three functions:

-Step6:
-In the getLastLocation() function
+Step6: In the getLastLocation() function

 We are simply trying to call getLastLocation of device.

 By adding this we need to give some permissions to get location of device.

 private void GetlastLocation() {